cosmicjs/cosmic-sdk-js/README.md

 <h1 align="center">Cosmic JavaScript SDK</h1>

-[Cosmic](https://www.cosmicjs.com/) is a [headless CMS](https://www.cosmicjs.com/headless-cms) (content management service) that provides a web dashboard to create content and an API toolkit to deliver content to any website or application.
-Nearly any type of content can be built using the dashboard then delivered using this SDK.
+[Cosmic](https://www.cosmicjs.com/) is a [headless CMS](https://www.cosmicjs.com/headless-cms) (content management service) that provides a web dashboard to create content and a API toolkits to deliver content to any website or application.
+Build content models in the dashboard then deliver content using this SDK.
 [Get started free →](https://beta.cosmicjs.com/signup)

 ## Install